dokester/BayesicFitting/BayesicFitting/documentation/manual.md

 over the priors within the constraint that the likelihood associated with the walker remains higher than a preselected level.

-The engine of choice for continuous parameter estimation is the **GalileanEngine**.
-Starting at the copied walker it selects a random step in parameter space and moves forward half a dozen times.
+The engines of choice for continuous parameter estimation are the **GalileanEngine** and the **ChordEngine**.

+The **GalileanEngine** starts at the copied walker.
+It selects a random step in parameter space and moves forward half a dozen times.
 When a step trespasses the likelihood boundary it mirrors on the boundary to get back into allowed space.
 If that is also unsuccesfull in reverses its steps.

+The **ChordEngine** selects a random direction, though its starting point.
+It extends that direction until is is outside the the selected level.
+It selects a random point on the line.
+If it is inside the level, it is the new point.
+Otherwise replace one of the endpoints and select again.

 The initial distribution of the walkers is made by **StartEngine**.